 Are you interested in serving others, going to events and hanging out with other student veterans?
 Then join the UB Student Veterans Association (SVA), where you’ll find students who share your common experience — and a desire to get the most out of their time at UB.
 The SVA is a student-run organization that is committed to scholarship, service and camaraderie, and is open to student veterans, dependents of active duty military, and those who are currently serving in the Reserves, Guard or ROTC.
 Information about SVA events, meetings and news for veterans will be posted on the group’s Facebook page.
 You can also visit the Veteran Services office to learn more.

-About Efner “Lucky” Davis: A World War II veteran from Arcade, N.Y.
-Lucky joined the U.S. Army Medical Corps and served in the 37th Infantry Division.
-Lucky has always put veterans first in every aspect of his life.
-The newly renovated veterans lounge is just another example of his generosity and support to our students.
+About Efner “Lucky” Davis: A World War II veteran from Arcade, N.Y., Lucky joined the U.S. Army Medical Corps and served in the 37th Infantry Division.
 By way of this lounge, Lucky seeks to ensure student veterans have a safe place to relax, build a strong campus community and excel academically.

 UB has been named a Military Friendly School 2020-2021, an institutional member of the Service Opportunity Colleges (SOC), and a participating institution in Concurrent Admissions Program (ConAP).
 In addition, UB was named a “Best for Vets” school by Military Times, and ranked 48th in the country for veterans by U.S. News and World Report.